fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/3dts9evm/) to edit the above chart.

-In a pie/doughnut charts, changing the position of the value can sometimes overlap each other due to the unavailability of space.
+In a pie/**doughnut chart**, changing the position of the value can sometimes overlap each other due to the unavailability of space.
 For this scenario, a new attribute `minAngleForValue` has been introduced which sets the minimum angle of the pie below which the values will not be visible.

 Refer to the code below: